voussoir/etiquette/README.md

 - When batch fetching objects, consider whether or not a NoSuch should be raised.
 Perhaps a warningbag should be used.
 - Find a way to batch the fetching of photo tags in a way that isn't super ugly (e.g. on an album page, the photos themselves are batched, but then the `photo.get_tags()` on each one is not.
 In order to batch this we would have to have a separate function that fetches a whole bunch of tags and assigns them to the photo object).
 - Check for embedded cover art when thumbnailing audio files.
-- Rename "tag_object" to tag card and unify the card experience.
 - Batch movement of Albums... but without winding up with a second clipboard system?
 - Overall, more dynamism with cards and tag objects and updating page without requiring refresh.
 - Serve RSS/Atom forms of search results.